Benefits Of Lavender Oil: 8 Uses For This Essential Oil

 Minor wounds, that is.
 One animal study found that when applied topically, lavender oil closed up wounds more quickly than other solutions, such as saline and iodine over the course of a five-day period.
 Researchers chalked this phenomenon up to improving the quantity of EGF, or epidermal growth factor, in the skin, which is necessary for regenerating tissue.
 The catch: Once again, the study was conducted on animal subjects, so more rigorous clinical trials are needed before we start hailing lavender oil as the next Neosporin.

 Pounding head?
 Try a whiff of lavender.
-A study looking at forty-seven patients who suffered from regular migraines prescribed one half of the group regular fifteen minute lavender-smelling sessions while the other half inhaled a placebo.
+A study looking at 47 patients who suffered from regular migraines prescribed one-half of the group regular 15-minute lavender-smelling sessions while the other half inhaled a placebo.
 The effects were immediate and lasting: Researchers found that those in the experimental group reported significantly less severity of migraine attacks for the next two hours.

-Just as there are myriad benefits to lavender oil, there are myriad ways to use it.
-It’s typically used topically for skin and hair health, although methods can differ based on your preferred ways of application.
-It’s wise not to go too heavy handed with the oil — since it’s highly concentrated, 2-3 drops are most likely all you need.
+Just as there are myriad benefits of lavender oil, there are myriad ways to use it.
+It's typically used topically for skin and hair health, although methods can differ based on your preferred ways of application.
+It's wise not to go too heavy-handed with the oil—since it's highly concentrated, two or three drops are most likely all you need.

-When it comes to your skin, dilution is important: The oil can be applied topically to help with irritated or inflamed skin but only if it has been diluted in a “carrier oil” or neutral, minimally processed oil such as coconut, argan, or olive.
-The mixture can be used just as you would a lotion or moisturizer, 1-2 times daily.
-For hair health, you can massage a couple drops of oil into your scalp as a calming end to the day or add 2-3 drops to each dollop of shampoo or conditioner you use.
+When it comes to your skin, dilution is important: The oil can be applied topically to help with irritated or inflamed skin but only if it has been diluted in a "carrier oil" or neutral, minimally processed oil such as coconut, argan, or olive.
+The mixture can be used just as you would a lotion or moisturizer, once or twice daily.
+For hair health, you can massage a couple of drops of oil into your scalp as a calming end to the day, or add two or three drops to each dollop of shampoo or conditioner you use.

 Anything else I should know?

-If you’re ready to dive in to the lavender lifestyle, there’s still a couple factors to consider.
+If you're ready to dive into the lavender lifestyle, there are still a couple of factors to consider.
 Some side effects include skin irritation or an allergic reaction, so doing a patch test before use can save you some trouble.
 Just as with any new supplement, chatting with a medical professional before use is recommended.
 Though lavender oil is safe for most individuals, women who are pregnant or breastfeeding should consult with a doctor.

 Want to learn how feng shui can help you create a high-vibe home and set powerful intentions to manifest your dreams?
 This is feng shui the modern way - no superstitions, all good vibes.
 Click here to register for a free session with Dana that will give you 3 tips to transform your home today!